Deputies investigating shooting on Burton Avenue in Macon

 UPDATE, 10:55 p.m.

-One suspect in the shooting has been detained, according to the Bibb Sheriff's Office.
+One person has been detained for questioning, according to the Bibb Sheriff's Office.

 ---------------